SajanaAryal/SajanaAryal/README.md

 ## **Publications**

-1.Aryal, S., & Mishra, S. K. (2025).
+1. Aryal, S., & Mishra, S. K. (2025).
 Probing cochlear compressive nonlinearity using signal-to-noise ratio–optimized distortion product otoacoustic emission input/output functions.
 The Journal of the Acoustical Society of America, 158(6), 4335-4347. https://doi.org/10.1121/10.0041765
 2. Aryal, S., & Mishra, S. K. (2025).
 On the Sharpness of Auditory Filters: Considering Subclinical Deficits Reveals Sharper Otoacoustic Emission Estimates of Frequency Selectivity in Humans.
 Journal of the Association for Research in Otolaryngology. https://doi.org/10.1007/s10162-025-01018-8
 3. Anu Nair , S. K. M., Sajana Aryal , Qian-jie Fu, John J. GalvinIII.
 (2025).
 On the Cocktail-Party Problem: Do Children Use Their Exquisite Hearing at Frequencies Above 8 kHz?
 Hearing Research, 109327.
 4. Aryal, S., Trevino, M., Rodrigo, H., & Mishra, S. (2025).
 Is Noise Exposure Associated With Impaired Extended High Frequency Hearing Despite a Normal Audiogram?
 A Systematic Review and Meta-Analysis.
 Trends in Hearing, 29, 23312165251343757.